shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

 6. Use the **&#9655;** button to the left of the code cell to run just that cell, and review the results.

-    The DataFrame now includes data from all of the files, but the column names are not useful.
+    The dataframe now includes data from all of the files, but the column names are not useful.
 Spark uses a "schema-on-read" approach to try to determine appropriate data types for the columns based on the data they contain, and if a header row is present in a text file it can be used to identify the column names (by specifying a **header=True** parameter in the **load** function).
-Alternatively, you can define an explicit schema for the DataFrame.
+Alternatively, you can define an explicit schema for the dataframe.

-7. Modify the code as follows (replacing *datalakexxxxxxx*), to define an explicit schema for the DataFrame that includes the column names and data types.
+7. Modify the code as follows (replacing *datalakexxxxxxx*), to define an explicit schema for the dataframe that includes the column names and data types.

     ```Python
     %%pyspark